 - Applicant is a young person who is care experienced (e.g. looked after by the local authority in care or care leaver)

 OR - meets a minimum of TWO from the below list:

 - Applicant is registered with (or eligible for) the Reach Program Scotland

 - First generation applicant to higher education

 - Applicant is eligible for the Educational Maintenance Award

-- Applicant can provide verifiable independent evidence (e.g. from School Head Teacher) of severe sustained hardship that is not reflected in current SIMD categorisation
+- Applicant can provide verifiable independent evidence (e.g. from School Head Teacher) of severe sustained financial hardship that is not reflected in current SIMD categorisation

 - Prior to secondary school, the applicant was not schooled in English (e.g. the applicant did not speak English when starting secondary school).